Starting as a freelancer: 7 important steps

 5. Choose your legal form

 Self-employed professionals must register with KVK.
-There you must indicate with which legal business structure you will start your business.
-Most freelancers start with a sole proprietorship.
-And in some cases they start with a private limited company (bv).
+There you must indicate with which legal you will start your business.
+Most freelancers start with an eenmanszaak (sole proprietorship).
+And in some cases they start with a bv (private limited company).
 In addition to tax consequences, your choice of legal structure also has consequences for your liability.
-Find out which legal structure suits you with the Tool for choosing a legal structure on Business.gov.nl.
+Find out which legal structure suits you with the Tool for choosing a on Business.gov.nl.

 6. Register your company with KVK

 So, you want to become self-employed?
 Are you ready to start your own business?
 Have you come up with a good company name?
 Then you can make an appointment with KVK and register your company.
 You do this by completing the registration form digitally.
 You can then make an appointment online at a KVK office.
 During your appointment, a KVK employee will check your proof of identity and check whether you meet the registration conditions.
 As soon as your registration has been completed, you will receive your KVK number.
 KVK then passes on your business details to the Dutch Tax and Customs Administration.
 Registering a sole proprietorship costs a one-off fee.

 Think carefully about your business description.
 The company description indicates which core activities you actually do as a self-employed professional.
 Based on your company description, the KVK employee determines a suitable together with you.
 This code is used by government agencies, industry associations, pension funds, banks, and insurance companies.
 If you are going to engage in other business activities, please report this to KVK.
 We will then change the SBI code or add an activity and a new code.
 As a freelancer it is possible to offer multiple activities within your company (sole proprietorship).

 Not sure whether you should register your company?
 Watch this video.

 Registration Tax Administration